Fast reconstruction of single-shot wide-angle diffraction images through deep learning: Network Design and Training

 For comparison with established forward fitting methods, we also reconstructed 30 images of the test set with a state-of-the-art Monte Carlo simplex procedure, as used in \cite{Langbehn_2018}.
 For each image, the reconstruction started from 50 random initial points in parameter space, and 50 simplex iteration steps have been taken.
 The convergence of the reconstruction error as function of required image calculations can be seen in \fref{fig:paramHist}b, where we estimated that, on average, four scattering patterns need to be calculated in each iteration step.
 The solid line marks the median best approximation, while the shaded area marks the $90\%$ quantile.
 In comparison, the red bars denote the same measures for individual neural networks trained on different sized portions of the complete training set.
 It can be seen that both methods eventually achieve the same level of accuracy.
 The optimized scattering code requires $\sim 2.5\,\mathrm{s}$ per image on a hexa-core Intel Xeon E5, resulting in a generation time of $\sim 17\,\mathrm{h}$ for the complete training set.
 The subsequent training of the network on the complete data set takes additional $\sim 4\,\mathrm{h}$, which result in a total of $\sim 21\,\mathrm{h}$ or the equivalent of 31k scattering image calculations to yield the ready-to-use neural network.
 After successful training, the evaluation of a single image takes only $5\,\mathrm{ms}$, which is a negligible numerical effort compared to that required during forward fitting.
 Hence, already for a small number of to be reconstructed images, the computational overhead for training data set generation and actual network training can be compensated by the exceptional reconstruction speed whilst still providing reconstruction results of comparable accuracy (see \fref{fig:paramHist}b).

 We demonstrate the network's ability in recognizing structures in imperfect experimental images by applying it to data taken from \cite{Barke_2015}, where two icosahedral clusters have been identified among the images (left column in \fref{fig:expPlot}).
-The reconstructed size and spatial orientation (central column in \fref{fig:expPlot}) are validated to reproduce the experimental scattering images (right column in \fref{fig:expPlot}) with very high accuracy.
-Our results match the reconstructed data published in \cite{Barke_2015}, with the remaining small deviations having to be attributed to the approximations used in the forward scattering approach rather than the neural network.
+The reconstructed size and spatial orientation (central column in \fref{fig:expPlot}) are validated to reproduce the experimental scattering images (right column in \fref{fig:expPlot}).
+Our results match the reconstructed data published in \cite{Barke_2015}, with the exception of one of the radii which we attribute to the reduced visibility of the radial fringes which complicates an accurate radius determination with any method.